dabana/VuePress-KCJsummercamp/docs/jour1.md

 4) Third Round: Use your Pirate nicknames.
 Try a double tangle with names and nicknames... too complex?
 5) Ask questions on how complicated looked the tangle, etc.

+Feed back of tests with KCJ team (18-06-2018):
+1. Going backward breaks the rythm, makes the game too slow.
+2. Consider making the web first, then trying to do the game after throwing a ball (make it a memory game)
+3. Untangling is a lot of fun

 ## 2. Microbit activity

 ### The iPatch: an electronic eye patch for cool pirates